Red tide has sparked a state of emergency in Florida. What is red tide?

-Florida Gov. Rick Scott on Wednesday declared a state of emergency for seven counties in Southwest Florida over an unusually severe red tide outbreak.
+Florida Gov. Rick Scott declared a state of emergency Wednesday for seven counties in southwest Florida over an unusually severe red tide outbreak.

 Red tide is a burst of algae growth in the ocean that can kill marine wildlife and negatively affect humans.
-Beaches are shut down, local businesses have temporarily closed, and Floridians are wondering when it will all end.
+Beaches are shut down, businesses have temporarily closed, and Floridians wonder when it will all end.

-Here’s a look at what red tide is and how it’s affecting Florida.
+Here’s a look at what red tide is and how it affects Florida.

 What is red tide?